opensorcerer20/quizapp/README.md

 ## Current Roadmap Development

+- [ ] Simple way to create a deck
+    - [ ] textbox: name of deck
+    - [ ] "textarea" where questions are on odd lines and answers on even lines
+        - [ ] limit 50 questions
+    - [ ] help or tutorial

 - [ ] closed beta

 - [ ] confirm my real name isnt available with app